Alexander Melville Bell: Other contributions to the education of the deaf

 In 1887, his son, Alexander Graham Bell, sold off the intellectual assets owned by the Volta Laboratory Association.
 Graham used the considerable profits from the sale of his shares to found the Volta Bureau as an instrument "for the increase and diffusion of knowledge relating to the deaf".
 Graham's scientific and statistical research work on deafness became so large that within the period of a few years his documentation engulfed an entire room of the Volta Laboratory in Melville's backyard carriage house.
 Due to the limited space available at the carriage house, and with the assistance of Melville who contributed US$15,000 (approximately $ in today's dollars), Graham had his new Volta Bureau building constructed close by in 1893.

 Death and tributes

 Melville Bell died at age 86 in 1905 due to pneumonia after an operation for diabetes, and was interred in Washington, D.C.'s Rock Creek Cemetery adjacent to the Hubbard • Bell • Grossman • Pillot Memorial, alongside his wife and other members of the Bell and Grosvenor families.

 The Bell House at Colonial Beach, Virginia was listed on the National Register of Historic Places in 1987.

-The voice of Bell, citing a sentence from Hamlet, can be heard at the Smithsonian Institution, as extracted from an 1881 graphophone recording.
+The voice of Bell, reciting a sentence from Hamlet, can be heard at the Smithsonian Institution, as extracted from an 1881 graphophone recording.